 Check with your local council for any school car parking requirements.

-Providing parking for people with disabilities is a core Flexible Learning Space requirement (previously called Modern Learning Environment).
+Providing parking for people with disabilities is a core Flexible Learning Space requirement.
 Think about putting parking close to buildings for easy access when you are doing other upgrades.

 Creating disabled car park and drop-off zones

 You need to provide disabled carparking close to entranceways.
 If your school does not have a disabled parking space, consider turning an existing car park into a disabled space.